Digital-Identity-Labs/rasp/README.md

 * Logging is directed to STDOUT by default
 * Apache and Shibboleth SP configuration files are easily customised
 * Follows Docker best-practice
-* Experimental: also includes mod-auth-openidc (enabled using ENV)
+* Experimental: also includes mod-auth-openidc and mod-auth-cas (enabled using ENV)

 ## Any reasons not to use this?